embluk/Personal-Website/blog/2021-08-19-quick-and-actionable-seo-improvements-for-every-startup.md

 - [Ahrefs](https://ahrefs.com/)
 - [Google Trends](https://trends.google.com/trends/)

-In my opinion I wouldn't focus on SEO tools too much, get the basics sorted out and then put more effort into valuable shareable content.
+In my opinion I wouldn't focus on SEO tools too much, get the basics sorted out and then put more effort into valuable, shareable content.

 ## Other SEO considerations